anvil-works/leiningen/doc/PLUGINS.md

 instance, a test runner would need to know the value of `:test-paths` to know which directory to scan for tests.

-As of Leiningen 2.4.0 it's possible to get this data from an alias, removing the need for a plugin.
+It's possible to get this data from an alias, removing the need for a plugin.

     :aliases {"mytest" ["run" "-m" "mylib.test/go" :project/test-paths]}